 Yes.
 Currently enrolled degree and certificate seeking students are required

 to speak with an academic advisor prior to registering for courses.
-Advisors will provide students with an alternate pin number that must be entered to access course registration.
+Advisors will review the student's Degree Works audit and academic plan, then clear the students record to allow registration.
 If schedules or locations conflict and do not allow for you to meet with your assigned faculty

 advisor, the Advising Resource Center advisors are available to assist you.